 Wealth Watch's management fee is based on a percentage of assets under management.
-The maximum annual management fee is 1.85% for a non-wrap account and 1.95% for a wrap account.
-The minimum annual management fee is 0.67% for a non-wrap account and 0.77% for a wrap account.
-This fee is calculated on a monthly basis based on the average daily balance at the Custodian.
+The maximum annual management fee is 1.95% and the minimum annual management fee is 0.77% for all accounts assigned to Wealth Watch.
+This fee is calculated monthly based on the average daily balance at the Custodian.

 The first exception to the maximum and minimum fees is related to the Howard Capital Management Ultra Aggressive investment model.
-Any client account invested in Howard Capital's Ultra Aggressive model is subject to a maximum annual management fee of 2.42% for a non-wrap account and 2.52% for a wrap account, and a minimum annual management fee of 1.42% for a non-wrap account and 1.52% for a wrap account, due to the significantly higher manager costs established by Howard Capital Management on their Ultra Aggressive investment model.
+Any client account invested in Howard Capital's Ultra Aggressive model is subject to a maximum annual management fee of 2.52% and a minimum annual management fee of 1.52%, due to the significantly higher manager costs established by Howard Capital Management on their Ultra Aggressive investment model.

 The second exception to the maximum and minimum fees is related to the ZEGA Financial investment models.
-Any client account invested in models managed by ZEGA Financial is subject to a maximum annual management fee of 1.92% for a non-wrap account and 2.02% for a wrap account, and a minimum annual management fee of .92% for a non-wrap account and 1.02% for a wrap account, due to the higher manager costs established by ZEGA Financial on their investment models.
+Any client account invested in option trading models managed by ZEGA Financial is subject to a maximum annual management fee of 2.02% and a minimum annual management fee of 1.02% due to the higher manager costs established by ZEGA Financial on their option trading investment models.